zongzilin/Low-dimensional-modelling/README.md

-# Low Dimensional Modelling eddy viscosity closure
+# Low dimensional model of plane Couette flow

 This code performs modal reduction and Galerkin projection of plane couette flow (PCF).
-This code has many redundant variables and some variables need better name.
+This code is an extension for formulation in Zhao. et al (2021) to more than 1 POD mode for each basis.

 ## Problem now
  - In modal decomposition, one must mannually set the number of wavenumber in span and streamwise direction.